rdelpoux/ESP32freeRTOS/README.md

 - Learned about the Arduino programming environment for ESP32.
 - Run both motors (forward, backward).
-- Use encoders.
+- Used encoders.
 - Understand the open-loop behavior of the Robot
-- Wi-Fi server
+- Used Wi-Fi server

 ### System description